Vaccine History: Scientists – In Memoriam

 Dr. Millman, a microbiologist who helped develop the hepatitis B vaccine, died on April 17, 2012, in Washington, DC.
 Working with Dr. Baruch Blumberg at the Fox Chase Cancer Center in Philadelphia, Dr. Millman helped figure out how to separate the virus from human blood and render it incapable of reproducing when used as a vaccine.

 Although this process is no longer necessary to produce the hepatitis B vaccine used today (due to improvements in biotechnology which allow the vaccine to be produced without using blood products), it was critical to the development of the first version.
-Dr. Millman also did work on vaccines for tuberculosis, pertussis and rubella; developed a test for detecting hepatitis B in blood, and researched a bacterium that causes acne.
+Dr. Millman also worked on vaccines for tuberculosis, pertussis and rubella; developed a test for detecting hepatitis B in blood; and researched a bacterium that causes acne.

 Dr. Baruch Blumberg